 Radiotherapy is often more suitable for men who are not fit enough to have an operation or choose not to have an operation.

 - External radiotherapy.
 This involves radiation being targeted on the prostate cancer from a machine.
 (This is a common type of radiotherapy used for many types of cancer.)

 - Internal radiotherapy (brachytherapy).
 This treatment involves inserting a small radioactive implant into the cancerous tumour, or next to the tumour.
-Sometimes radioactive seeds are placed into the prostate gland.
+Sometimes radioactive seeds are placed into the prostate.
 The seeds are left in place permanently but lose their radioactivity over time.
 Sometimes a larger radioactive implant is inserted into the prostate for a short time and then removed.
-External radiotherapy may be also given with this type of brachytherapy.
+External radiotherapy may also be given with this type of brachytherapy.

 Treatment options for locally advanced prostate cancer

 When the cancer has spread into the capsule of the prostate or into the surrounding tissues near to the prostate then it is called locally advanced prostate cancer.